carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 <img src="../fig/markdown_preview_formatting.png" alt="Preview of the formatting added to the Readme" width=600>

 To keep this addition to our `README.md` we need to commit these changes to save them.
-Scroll down to the bottom of the page, add a commit message if you wish, and then commit to the `main branch`.
+Scroll down to the bottom of the page, add a commit message if you wish, and then commit to the `main` branch.

 <img src="../fig/committing_formatting_addition_to_readme.png" alt="Committing the formatting added to the Readme" width=800>